What is a DNS CNAME record?

 MX and NS records cannot point to a CNAME record; they have to point to an A record (for IPv4) or an AAAA record (for IPv6).
 An MX record is a mail exchange record that directs email to a mail server.
 An NS record is a "name server" record and indicates which DNS server is authoritative for that domain.

-Learn more about MX records or NS records.
+Learn more about TXT records.